-Asian language support requires additional memory support by the G-Series printer configured with the RTC and Full Flash Memory factory option.
-The number of fonts that can be downloaded is dependent upon the amount of available flash memory not already in use and the size of the font to be downloaded.
+- Asian language support using non-Unicode or Unicode compliant fonts require the factory fitted Full Flash Memory option (64Mb). - Printers with the standard memory option (4MB) can support the Unicode compliant Swiss721 font available on the Zebra web site. - The number of fonts that can be downloaded is dependent upon the amount of available flash memory not already in use and the size of the font to be downloaded.